TeamCovertDragon/Duanwu/README.md

 # Duanwu

-Welcome to the repository of Duanwu, a Minecraft Mod themed with Chinese Duanwu.
+Here is the source repository of Duanwu, a Minecraft Mod with theme of Duanwu Festival (a.k.a.
+Dragon Boat Festival).

 [![BuildStatus](https://travis-ci.org/TeamCovertDragon/Duanwu.svg?branch=master)](https://travis-ci.org/TeamCovertDragon/Duanwu)